The following were early orphanages in Melbourne and suburbs:

-PUBLIC RECORD OFFICE VICTORIA - WARD REGISTERS 1864-1966 (VPRS 4527)
+PUBLIC RECORD OFFICE VICTORIA - WARD REGISTERS 1864-1894 (VPRS 4527)

 ANCESTRY - VICTORIA, AUSTRALIA, INDEX TO THE CHILDREN'S REGISTERS OF STATE WARDS, 1850-1893

-This is an index to correspondence found in Public Record Office Victoria VPRS 937.
+This is an index to correspondence found in Public Record Office Victoria (VPRS 937).

 STATE LIBRARY OF VICTORIA - MELBOURNE ORPHAN ASYLUM RECORDS 1845-1989 (MS13168)

-The records are not online.
 The collection comprises case files, ca. 1858-1959, admission book ca.1850-1986, official register of inmates, 1887-1975; reports on apprentices, 1913-1917, minute books, annual reports and other documents.
 The admissions book can be consulted for you by Library staff and if files are found they can be viewed in the Library's Heritage Collections Reading Room.

 Access to records that are older than 99 years are available without restriction.
 To access records 99 years and under, an application to OzChild needs to be made.
 This is a finding aid.